-1. Include a prize
+1. Include an incentive

-3. Adapt your survey to multiple devices
+3. Make the survey compatible with multiple devices

 5. Make sure the survey covers all facets of career satisfaction